cronologic-de/ug_timetaggermodule/source/index.rst

     Our TimeTagger4 TDC modules are the perfect choice if you are looking for picosecond resolution at the best possible price/performance ratio.

-**Bipolar design**
-    TDC modules can be combined with a wide range of detectors or constant fraction discriminators (CFD) as their threshold discriminators utilize positive or negative thresholds with configurable voltage.

 **Use the TiGer timing generator**
     Control your device with periodic pulse patterns, the exact timing of which is measured by the TDC.
 You can use any input channel of our module to